-If you choose to incorporate a CTA hashtag campaign into your marketing strategy, learn from these successful examples.
+If you incorporate a CTA hashtag campaign into your marketing strategy, learn from these successful examples.
 Embrace humor and human connection.
-And, make sure that your hashtag relates to your business in an unforced, natural way.
+And ensure that your hashtag relates to your business in an unforced, natural way.

-Tip: Only use these call-to-action hashtags on posts specifically related to that campaign, otherwise, you risk diluting the impact.
+Tip: Only use these call-to-action hashtags on posts related to that campaign.
+Otherwise, you risk diluting the impact.

 Ultimately, there is no one “right” type of hashtag to use to boost your social media posts.
-Instead, you’ll be best served by using a wide range of hashtag types that are relevant to your business and your audience.
+Instead, you’ll be best served using various hashtag types relevant to your business and your audience.

 Use hashtags to target specific audiences.
 Use hashtags to draw attention to specific marketing events or social movements.
 The best practice is to choose the right hashtag for the content and audience you want to reach.